 Maybe the answer to my question is to be found in the Department of Hope.
 Questers from 2015 might remember that I wrote about the Department of Hope last year.
 We had some great discussions about it, and I invited all who are interested to get involved.
 The Department of Hope is a non-organization.
 It’s an idea.
 A vision.
 An inspiration.
 By remaining so unstructured it has plenty of room for all the many-colored threads of the answer to my question.

 I got some great responses last year, and I have not forgotten the idea. !
 But it has not been at the forefront of my efforts, either.
 Much more everyday concerns have been at the forefront, the kinds of things that face a budding solopreneur, a wife, mother, sister, friend and community member – all good things to be immersed in.
 But have I been using them to hide, not from my question, but from what it will take to address it?

 I look out at the next 12 months with no clear idea of how to effectively live out my question in Adult Career, Phase 2.
 Do-gooding on a greater scale usually means being part of a larger organization.
 And that’s not what I’m seeking.

 It’s very likely that the answer is not such a far step from where I am now.
-Maybe part of that answer is in the importance of bearing witness, as a friend recently commented.

 A Sampling of Other Questers’ Questions: